 Dry cask storage test programs began in 1977 at the Nevada EMAD site and have since become part of extensive test and demonstration programs.
-In July 1986, Virginia Power became the first utility in the U.S. to receive an NRC license for dry storage at its Surry Plant.
-This facility became operational in 1987.
-The results obtained from the demonstration programs at the Surry facility will be complemented by reports from France and Great Britain.
-A second dry storage system, this one using horizontal concrete silos, is operating at Carolina Power & Light's (CP&L) H.B.
+In July 1986, Virginia Power became the first utility in the U.S. to receive an NRC license for dry storage at its Surry Plant.47 This facility became operational in 1987.48 The results obtained from the demonstration programs at the Surry facility will be complemented by reports from France and Great Britain.49 A second dry storage system, this one using horizontal concrete silos, is operating at Carolina Power & Light's (CP&L) H.B.
 Robinson plant.
-Duke Power also has a license for a similar system at its Oconee plant.
+Duke Power also has a license for a similar system at its Oconee plant.50

-Many factors should be considered when attempting to draw conclusions about which additional storage method utilities are likely to choose.
-Currently, dry storage methods have an advantage in technical maturity and advanced technology, but the long run economics for many sites may ultimately favor consolidation or re-racking.
+Many factors should be considered when attempting to draw conclusions about which additional storage method utilities are likely to choose.51 Currently, dry storage methods have an advantage in technical maturity and advanced technology, but the long run economics for many sites may ultimately favor consolidation or re-racking.52

 The NWPA recognized the potential disruption of commercial nuclear power production from insufficient at-reactor storage.
-While §131 of the act specifies that the owners and operators of the civilian nuclear power plants have the primary responsibility for interim storage of their spent fuel, §136 of the act provides for Federal Interim Storage (FIS) for utilities that cannot provide adequate storage for their spent fuel and their operation is thereby threatened.
+While §131 of the act specifies that the owners and operators of the civilian nuclear power plants have the primary responsibility for interim storage of their spent fuel, §136 of the act provides for Federal Interim Storage (FIS) for utilities that cannot provide adequate storage for their spent fuel and their operation is thereby threatened.53

-The objective of the FIS program is to plan for and provide assurance of a federal capability to store (on an interim basis) limited quantities (up to 1900 metric tons) of spent fuel from utilities operating nuclear power plants in the U.S. This storage capability will be made available when a dire need exists (i.e., when, despite their best efforts, utilities are unable to meet their spent fuel storage needs) as determined by the NRC.
-Eligibility for such storage is to be determined by the NRC in response to an application by the owner of the reactor.
-The authority to enter into contracts for FIS expires on January 1, 1990.
-To date, no applications have been filed with the NRC seeking a determination of eligibility by a commercial reactor for FIS.
+The objective of the FIS program was to plan for and provide assurance of a federal capability to store (on an interim basis) limited quantities (up to 1900 metric tons) of spent fuel from utilities operating nuclear power plants in the U.S.54 This storage capability would have been made available when a dire need existed (i.e., when, despite their best efforts, utilities are unable to meet their spent fuel storage needs) as determined by the NRC.55 Eligibility for such storage was to be determined by the NRC in response to an application by the owner of the reactor.56 The authority to enter into contracts for FIS expired on January 1, 1990.57